 Tom Charland has more than 25 years experience in general management, sales and strategic planning.
 He has been a key player in retail medicine since its market emergence in early 2000.
 He was senior vice president of strategy and business development at MinuteClinic from the early stage - when the company was known as QuickMedx - through the establishment of MinuteClinic’s relationship with CVS Pharmacy.
 He is credited with helping to move MinuteClinic from a cash-only regional player to a mainstream national clinic network by convincing national health insurers to put MinuteClinic into their networks and building MinuteClinic’s employer and broker relations program.

 He has also been involved in several company turnarounds.
 At Digital Cyclone Inc., a mobile applications technology company where Charland was CEO, he helped the company emerge after the Internet bubble into a pioneer in cell phone applications.
 That company was acquired by Garmin, the satellite navigation company.
 At Control Data Systems, a software development and systems integrator where he was managing director of the applications development division, Charland led several groundbreaking health care application projects, including the back-end infrastructure for Inoveon, a leading national remote diabetic retinopathy screening company.
 Control Data Systems was acquired by British Telecom.

-Charland is a member of the American College of Healthcare Executives and the Society for Healthcare Strategy & Market Development.
+Charland is a member of the American College of Healthcare Executives and the Urgent Care Association of America.
+He also serves on the Journal of Urgent Care Management Editorial Advisory Board.
 He is a 1980 graduate of the Boston University College of Communications.